Heretic-oVirt/docs/Overview-eng.md

 * 1 virtuale LAN in NAT mode and 4 isolated virtual LAN segments

 The generic PC/VD is meant only as a reference during setup but it is assumed to be decommissioned after installation has been completed.
-We also validated a mixed setup with a virtual generic PC/VD, hosted on a laptopo with 5 network adapters (1 embedded and 4 on Ethernet-USB adapters).
+We also validated a mixed setup with a virtual generic PC/VD, hosted on a laptop with 5 network adapters (1 embedded and 4 on Ethernet-USB adapters).

 ##  The automation technologies